-Rule, except for the omission of information as permitted by the Rule, but is subject to revision, amendment, and completion in the final Official Statement (hereinafter the "Official Statement") to be prepared with respect to the Bonds.
+Official Statement and Continuing Disclosure - SEC Rule 15c2-12 the Rule, except for the omission of information as permitted by the Rule, but is subject to revision, amendment, and completion in the final Official Statement (hereinafter the "Official Statement") to be prepared with respect to the Second Series A Bonds.
 A reasonable number of copies (not to exceed 1,000) of the Official Statement, to be dated as of a date prior to settlement, will be furnished to the Purchaser within seven business days after the sale date.
 Copies of the Official Statement in excess of 1,000 will be furnished at the request of the Purchaser at its own expense.
 The Purchaser will be required to provide pricing information necessary for the Commonwealth to complete the Official Statement.